 Questions now stand for Labour, which once called itself “the party of devolution”.
 Will it stand up for the rights of the Scottish Parliament, or will it continue to do the Tories’ dirty work by denying Scotland’s right to decide its future?

-The reality is that Scotland’s future will not be decided by the Tories, sitting at 11% of the vote in Scotland, nor will it be decided by the next UK Prime Minister, put into office by 0.2% of the UK electorate.
+The reality is that Scotland’s future will not be decided by the Tories, sitting at 11% of the vote in Scotland, nor will it be decided by the Boris Johnson, put into office by the tiniest percentage of the UK electorate.

 Scotland’s future will be decided by the people of Scotland – that’s democracy.
 And of course, with independence, the days of unelected governments at Westminster with no mandate dictating terms to Scotland will be over.